How to File a Claim

 1 King Street West, PO Box 5000

 The City will not be held responsible for your costs unless you can provide evidence that the City committed a negligent act or omission which resulted in injury or damage.
-The City of Brockville only compensates when it is legally liable for the damage or injury sustained.
+The City of Brockville only compensates when the City is legally liable for the damage or injury sustained.

-Upon receipt of your claim by the Clerk’s Office you will receive written acknowledgement which will include a claim number.
+Upon receipt of your claim by the Risk Management Coordinator, you will receive written acknowledgement which will include a claim number.
 Please retain this claim number as reference for future communication.

-The Clerk’s Office will initiate an investigation based on the information you provided.
-The claim may be referred to an independent insurance adjuster in order for the adjuster to conduct an investigation into the facts and circumstances of your incident and to determine whether the City is legally liable for your claim.
+The Risk Management Coordinator will initiate an investigation based on the information you have provided.
+Your claim may be referred to an independent insurance adjuster who will then conduct an investigation into the facts and circumstances of your incident and determine whether the City is legally liable for your claim.

 Due to the uniqueness of each claim, the timeline concerning the final decision of a claim will vary.

 If you have any questions regarding the claims process please send your inquiry to email@example.com.
-Alternatively, you can contact the City of Clerk’s Office at 613-342-8772 ext.
-4461.
+Alternatively, you can contact the City Risk Management Coordinator at 613-342-8772 ext.
+4485.